fpc/Lazarus/README.md

 and many more).

 The LCL currently supports:
-* Linux/FreeBSD (GTK2, Qt4, Qt5 and Qt6)
+* Linux/FreeBSD (Gtk2, Gtk3, Qt4, Qt5, Qt6)
 * all flavors of Windows (even WinCE)
-* macOS (Cocoa, Carbon, GTK2, Qt4, Qt5, Qt6)
+* macOS (Cocoa, Carbon, Gtk2, Qt4, Qt5, Qt6)

-There is an experimental support for:
-* GTK3
-* Solaris

-The LCL still contains code for GTK1, although this target is obsolete.
+The LCL still contains code for Gtk1 (although this target is obsolete).

 ### Compilation